87tana/ChurnPrediction-ML_WebApp/README.md

 ## Customer_Churn_Prediction

 ## **Introduction**
-This project aims to forecast customer churn for a telecom company.
-Customer churn prediction is crucial for businesses in the competitive telecommunications industry as it helps them understand and retain their customers, ultimately leading to increased revenue and customer satisfaction.
+This project focuses on predicting customer churn for a telecom company using a combination of machine learning and deep learning techniques.
+The prediction of customer churn is crucial for businesses, as acquiring new clients is often more expensive than retaining existing ones.
+The goal is to understand how and why customers are leaving the business.

 ## **Problem Description**
 Customer churn, in this context, refers to when a customer decides to stop using a company's services.
 Analyzing customer churn is valuable for identifying customers at risk of leaving.